 Published on

-Benefits of Digital Twins | What it is and How to Get Started
+Benefits of BIM Digital Twins - What it is, and how to get started

-In today’s built environment, digital twins are redefining how facilities are operated and maintained.
+In today's built environment, digital twins are redefining how facilities are operated and maintained.
 While BIM provides the foundation for structured asset information, the real leap in value comes when that static model is extended into a living, breathing digital twin.
-This shift unlocks new opportunities to optimize performance, lower costs, and enable data-driven facility management across the asset lifecycle.
+This shift unlocks new opportunities to optimise performance, lower costs, and enable data-driven facility management across the asset lifecycle.

-What is a Digital Twin?
+What is a digital twin?

 A representation of a digital twin showing real-time monitoring and simulation of physical assets.